cslarsen/mandelbrot-js/README.md

 License
 -------
-Put in the public domain by the author -- February, 2012
+Put in the public domain by the author on March, 2012